Gluon Generalized TMD signatures at the EIC from exclusive heavy (axial-)vector meson production: Theoretical framework and results

-where $H$ denotes the perturbatively calculable hard-scattering kernel, $f^g$ represents the nonperturbative proton matrix element, parameterized in terms of either the $k_\perp$-moment of GTMDs or GPDs as discussed below, and $\phi_m$ is the meson distribution amplitude describing the longitudinal momentum-fraction distribution of the quark--antiquark pair inside the meson, with $z$ denoting the fraction carried by the quark.
+where $H$ denotes the perturbatively calculable hard-scattering kernel, $f^g$ represents the nonperturbative proton matrix element, parameterized in terms of either the $k_\perp$-moment of GTMDs or GPDs, and $\phi_m$ denotes the leading meson-side nonperturbative input (the collinear distribution amplitude describing the longitudinal momentum-fraction distribution of the quark–antiquark pair inside the meson, with $z$ denoting the fraction carried by the quark) in the present approximation.
+We stress that Eq.~(\ref{e:hard1}) is intended here as a schematic representation adapted to our nucleon-side collinear twist expansion, rather than as the most general transverse-momentum-dependent factorization formula for the full process.
+(See, for instance, Refs.~\cite{Copeland:2023wbu,Copeland:2023qed,Copeland:2025vop} in the context of gluon TMD studies.)
 To systematically separate contributions of different twist, the hard kernel $H$ is expanded in powers of the transverse momenta ${k}_\perp$ and ${\Delta}_\perp$ relative to the hard scale of the process, which in our case is the photon virtuality $Q^2$.
 This procedure constitutes the collinear twist expansion, originally developed in Refs.~\cite{Ellis:1982cd,Ellis:1982wd}.
 Truncating the expansion at twist~3, one finds

 In terms of twist counting, the first term corresponds to the leading-twist (twist-2) contribution, while the second and third terms represent subleading twist-3 corrections.
 Substituting Eq.~(\ref{e:hard2}) into Eq.~(\ref{e:hard1}) and performing the ${k}_\perp$ integration, the term linear in ${k}_\perp$ gives access to transverse-momentum--weighted moments of GTMDs, whereas the term linear in ${\Delta}_\perp$ probes GPDs.
 It is the former contribution that encodes sensitivity to partonic orbital angular momentum and spin--orbit correlations, as explicitly demonstrated in Eqs.~(\ref{e:oam})--(\ref{e:so}).